 Most people who struggle with weight loss constantly look for information relating to fats.
-The purpose of this article is to find the fact about white fat and brown fat as physical entity.
+The purpose of this article is to find a fact about white fat and brown fat as a physical entity.
 It doesn’t mention why some people are slim, overweight, or obese.
-Let’s have a look at some fat facts you probably don’t know about.
+Let’s have a look at some

 This type of fat is made of small droplets of lipid (fat) and many mitochondria that contain iron.
 The brownish appearance of brown fat comes from the iron and lots of blood tiny vessels.
 Brown fat is commonly found in the front of the back of upper back and the neck.